QuarkNerd/blog/tclarke-scottlogic/_posts/2021-04-22-losing-the-fear.md

 categories:
   - Tech
 summary: >-
-  If you are interested in picking up C++, or enjoyed [my previous post]({{ site.baseurl }}/2019/07/19/why-java-developers-should-learn-c++.html), this can help you get started.
+  Follow-up article to "Why Java Developers Should Learn C++".
+If you are interested in picking up C++, or enjoyed my previous post, this can help you get started.
 ---

 > Also, my next planned post is going to be on some of the best introductory functionality of C++, how it relates to equivalents in Java, and some advice about how to interact with it when learning C++.
-So hopefully that'll be helpful. - Thomas Clarke, July 2019
+So hopefully that'll be helpful. - [Thomas Clarke, July 2019]({{ site.baseurl }}/2019/07/19/why-java-developers-should-learn-c++.html)

 Look, stuff happened, okay?
 There was a complicated project and a global pandemic, I didn't *forget* about this.
 I'm *sorry*.